Bake Play Smile

 It involves absolutely NO cooking at all (except for melting chocolate in the microwave!) and uses no fancy equipment - just a bowl and spoon.

-Chocolate Rocky Road is the perfect treat to enjoy at parties, with a cup of tea or to give to friends and family at Christmas.
+Chocolate Rocky Road is the perfect treat to enjoy at parties, on Valentine's day, at a bake sale or as an amazing gift to give to friends and family at Christmas.

 It really doesn't get any better than this!